Streampunk/beamengine/README.md

 The primary _stream_name_ is based on the stream index, made by appending the index to `stream_`, e.g. `stream_0`, `stream_42`.
 This can be shortened to just the index number, e.g. `0`, `42`.

-Streams define a `time_base` for the unit of measurement for any of the media elements of the stream.
-Any two streams in the same format may have a different time bases.
-Any timestamp measured to have the same time value relative to the time base within the foramt should be presented at the same moment to the viewer.
-For example, for a video and audio time element:
+Streams define a `time_base` for the unit of measurement for any timestamps or durations of the media elements of the stream.
+Streams of the same format may have a different time bases.
+Across the streams of a format, a media element with a timestamp calculated relative to the stream time base as having an equal time value should be presented at the same moment to the viewer.
+For example, for a video and audio media element:

 * Video stream time base is `[1, 90000]` and the frame's presentation timestamp is `90000` then the video frame must be presented at content item time of 1s.
 * Audio stream time base is `[1, 48000]` and the audio frame's presentation timestamp is `48000` then the audio samples must be played at content item time 1s, co-timed with the video frame.